Shawn Phillip

 Key Points:

 • Switch up exercises, intervals, or locations to keep things fresh.
+When you design workouts, avoid repeating the same exercise too often—this helps prevent adaptation and keeps your sessions effective.

 • Use fitness apps or a stopwatch to track progress and challenge yourself.